-You can learn the fundamentals of soap-making by reading and following the instructions in an online soap making tutorial.
+You can learn the fundamentals of soap-making by reading and following the instructions in an online soap-making tutorial.
 You’ll only need a few simple tools and components.
 Several kinds of oil, along with lye and fragrance, are used to create soap.
 On Amazon, you can get a simple mould that makes 12 bars for under $10.

-Naturally, you won’t be able to compete with mass-produced soaps, so you should focus on developing specialised items instead.
+Naturally, you won’t be able to compete with mass-produced soaps, so you should focus on developing specialized items instead.
 To improve sales, try experimenting with different fragrances or coming up with novel packaging and advertising strategies.
 You might start by selling to family and friends, or you can purchase a booth at a local flea market or art exhibit.

 How promising is it?
 Anne-Marie Faiola parlayed her interest in soapmaking into a successful business.